DevOpenWRT-Router/luci-app-observatory/README.md

    - intend to have it be functional on old versions of OpenWRT and LuCI
    - intend to have it be functional on old browsers

-That is not to say that, with enough support, there still won't be an attempt; just that it's rather unlikely at this point.
+That is not to say that all attempt would be precluded; just that it's rather unlikely at this point.